-Outcomes Indicators 4 Community leaders and partners are knowledgable about family needs and service gaps in each neighbourhood, and collaborate to find effective solutions The Data Portal is shared and used regularly by community partners, with information informing service planning
+Outcomes Indicators 4 service gaps in each neighbourhood, The Data Portal is shared and used regularly by community partners, with information informing service planning

 How this Plan was Developed

 We believe that system planning should be informed by community engagement, research, and data.
 This section outlines how we gathered this important information to develop the system plan.